DecisiveAI/mdai-docs/src/install/aws/ingress.md

 ### gRPC

 In order to provide routing for multiple gRPC receivers of the same type, each receiver should have its own hostname in your public domain.
 Additional configuration steps are required to provide a mapping between the receiver name and its proposed hostname.
 A single gRPC Load Balancer will be able to manage ingest from multiple gRPC sources.
-The current version of the MDAI Engine only provisions a single gRPC Load Balancer by default.
+The current version of the MDAI Nucleus only provisions a single gRPC Load Balancer by default.

 #### Example